 - One-time entrance to all palaces of the Prussian Palaces and Gardens Foundation Berlin-Brandenburg in Potsdam

-- Choose your fixed time to enter Sanssouci Palace (even days in advance)
+- Choose your fixed time to enter Sanssouci Palace (advance booking possible)

-- Get the ticket at the visitor centers in Sanssouci Park, the Tourist Information Centres on the Old Market and Potsdam Main Station or online.
+- Buy the ticket at the visitor centers in Sanssouci Park, the Tourist Information Centres on the Old Market and Potsdam Main Station or online.

-Looking west from Sanssouci Palace you will definitely be surprised by a windmill.
+Looking west from Sanssouci Palace, you will definitely be surprised by a windmill.
 The Historic Windmill is a perfect lookout to get an overview over this huge park area.
-With some windy help it’s creaking wings are still processing grain.
-You can get bread baked with Sanssouci flour in the museum shop right across.
+With some “windy help” its creaking wings still process grain today.
+You can purchase bread baked with Sanssouci flour in the museum shop right across from the mill.

 The nearby Orangery Palace is a must for any art lover.
-Inside the palace the imposing Raphael Hall displays a great collection of about 50 copies of Rafael’s paintings such as the Sistine Madonna and the Transfiguration.
-Deep red walls accentuate the paintings in a great way.
-Also the Orangery Palace has two lookout towers from which you have a great overview over the park and its historic buildings.
+Inside the palace the imposing Raphael Hall displays a great collection of about 50 copies of Raphael’s paintings such as the Sistine Madonna and the Transfiguration.
+Deep red walls accentuate the paintings in a fantastic way.
+Also, the Orangery Palace has two lookout towers from which you have a great view of the park and its historic buildings.

-Crossing the Maulbeerallee you will see a huge red bricked palace – the New Palace .
-It’s by far the biggest palace in Potsdam and in strong contrast to the intimate and rather modest Sanssouci Palace.
+Crossing the road Maulbeerallee you will see a huge red bricked palace – the New Palace .
+It is by far the biggest palace in Potsdam and in strong contrast to the intimate and rather modest Sanssouci Palace.

 The building, which Frederick himself referred to as Prussia's "boast", became famous for its impressive interiors such as the Grotto Hall, the Marble Hall and the palace's own theatre.
 The reconstructed Grotto Hall with the glitter of thousands of shells, quartzes and minerals was intended to impress the guests of Frederick the Great and can now be experienced again by you.

-To get back to the city center you can take the bus line 695.
-But if we couldn’t quench your thirst for palaces and garden art yet, you better take your way back through the park.
-With the Chinese House, Charlottenhof Palace and the New Chambers (just to name a few), this park is packed with culture, architecture and vistas that emanate the certain “savoire vivre”.
+To get back to the city centre you can take the bus line 695.
+But if we couldn’t quench your thirst for palaces and garden art yet, you had better make your way back on foot through the park.
+With the Chinese House, Charlottenhof Villa and the New Chambers (just to name a few), this park is packed with culture, architecture and vistas that emanate the certain “savoir vivre”.

-It goes without saying that the palaces in Sanssouci Park are a breathtaking setting for events such as:
+It goes without saying that the palaces in Sanssouci Park provide a breath-taking setting for events such as:

-- The Music Festival Potsdam Sanssouci with several music performances from Rennaissance, Baroque, Classic and Romantic every year in June.
+- The Music Festival Potsdam Sanssouci with several music performances from Renaissance, Baroque, Classic and Romantic every year in June.

-- The Potsdam Palace Night .
+- The Potsdamer Schlössernacht.
 Taking place for one weekend in August with music, literature and plays in the illuminated Sanssouci Park.

 - The Winteroper in November.
-The refurbished Palace Theater of the New Palace will be the operas home for the first time again in 2019.
+The refurbished Palace Theatre of the New Palace is home again to the opera since 2020.

 At the eastern end of the park you will re-enter the city at the square Luisenplatz with the gate Brandenburger Tor.
 Don’t mistake it for the Brandenburg Gate in Berlin.
 They only share the name.
 Actually the gate in Potsdam was built 20 years before its bigger brother in Berlin.

-Surrounded by the river Havel and its lakes it’s clear, that Potsdam is perfect to be explored from the waterside.
+Surrounded by the river Havel and its lakes it’s clear, that Potsdam is perfect to be explored on water.
 There are a lot of different possibilities to do so:

-- The most comfortable way is to get on board of one of the excursion boats that depart from the harbor just next to the Old Market.
-Enjoy some refreshing German food and let your feet rest.
-Carried over the waves of the idyllic river Havel the sunset will immerse Babelsberg Palace in blood orange light just before you will pass through Glienicke Bridge.
+The most comfortable way is to get on board of one of the excursion boats that depart from the harbour close to the Old Market.
+Enjoy refreshing German food aboard and let your feet rest.
+Riding the waves of the idyllic river Havel, experience the sunset immersing Babelsberg Palace in blood orange light just before you pass Glienicke Bridge.

-- If you like to stay private, you can also rent one of the famous wooden rafts.
+If you like to stay private, you can also rent one of the famous wooden rafts.
 Don’t worry, there is no boat license needed.
-Enjoy the freedom to decide on your own, what direction you are going.
-Also you can bring your own food to have a bbq on board.
+Enjoy the freedom to decide on your own, which way you will take.
+Also, you can bring your own food to BBQ on board.
 Overnight stays are possible as well.

-- For the more active and fit once of us, that are also several possibilities to rent a canoe or a SUP.
+- For the more active and fit visitors, there are also several possibilities to rent a canoe or a SUP board.

-Whatever vehicle you choose.
-The friendly and helpful Potsdam experts at the Tourist Information Centers are happy to assist you with booking.
+Whichever vehicle you choose, the friendly and helpful Potsdam experts at the Tourist Information Centers are happy to assist you with your booking.

-Recappulating your days in Potsdam you might already make plans for your next trip to Potsdam.
-If you don’t know what season is best to come back, here we gathered together some ideas.
+Recapitulating your days in Potsdam, you might already make plans for your next trip to Potsdam.
+If you don’t know which season is best to come back, we have put together some ideas.